solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Install pre-requisites

-Most of this is done for you in the setup scripts, but it provided here for reference.
+Most of this is done for you in the setup scripts, but is provided here for reference.

 -   Install [Visual Studio 2022 Community Edition]